simpeter/apd/docs/lab1.md

 presenting mostly noise.
 To do so, we attach *error bars* to each data point.

-Re-run each of the above experiments at least 3 times to get at least 4 measurements for each data point.
-Then, re-plot the graphs with error bars attached.
+Run the experiment at least 4 times.
+Then, plot the graphs with error bars attached.
 You can choose an error bar style that you think is most appropriate for this experiment.
 Styles range from presenting average and [standard